pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 ![](./assets/learning-ojs-3-ed-submissions-identifiers.png)

-**Editorial History**: Where you can view the history and any notes about the submission.
+**Activity Log**: Where you can view the history and any notes about the submission.

 ![](./assets/learning-ojs3.1-ed-dashboard-log.png)